-To clean refrigerant coils, use a soft brush and a sprayer (either a garden pump-up type or a high-pressure sprayer).
-A high-quality detergent is also required; suggested brands include "SPREX A.C.," "OAKITE 161", "OAKITE 166" and "COILOX".
+To clean refrigerant coils, use a soft brush and a sprayer (either a garden pump-up type or a highpressure sprayer).
+A high-quality detergent is also required; suggested brands include "SPREX A.C.", "OAKITE 161", "OAKITE 166" and "COILOX".
 If the detergent selected is strongly alkaline (ph value exceeds 8.5), add an inhibitor.

-Hazardous Chemicals!
+AWARNING Hazardous Chemicals!

-Coil cleaning agents can be either acidic or highly alkaline and can burn severely if contact with skin occurs.
-Handle chemical carefully and avoid contact with skin.
-ALWAYS wear Personal Protective Equipment (PPE) including goggles or face shield, chemical resistant gloves, boots, apron or suit as required.
+Coil cleaning agents can be either acidic or highly alkaline.
+Handle chemical carefully.
+Proper handling should include goggles or face shield, chemical resistant gloves, boots, apron or suit as required.
 For personal safety refer to the cleaning agent manufacturer's Materials Safety Data Sheet and follow all recommended safe handling practices.
 Failure to follow all safety instructions could result in death or serious injury.